chrisl8/Witchazzan/README.md

 ## Where to start

-`client/src/scenes/sceneFactory.js` is where 99% of the game logic is, so you probably want to start there.
+`client/src/gameLoopAndSceneFactory.js` is where the game is set up, and the every loo update is.
+Start there and follow the functions it calls.

 ## Persistent Data Storage Information